 If you have not purchased a license for Thinstuff Remote Desktop Host, then you will see a message, such as in the following image, when connected to the PC remotely.
 This message cannot be dismissed before 10 seconds.

 Make sure your Windows firewall allows remote connections on TCP and UDP port 3389, which will be used by the RDP server as the default port.

 Although this method isn’t illegal, you will still be in breach of Microsoft Windows EULA (End User Licensing Agreement).
 Therefore, you should avoid using it in a commercial setup.

 Only give remote access to your PC to people you trust or those bound by a contractual or legal obligation.

 Use the same credentials for a Remote Desktop Connection that you use to log into your system.

 Windows Remote Desktop Alternatives

-Nevertheless, there are tens of remote desktop applications available for Windows 10.
+Nevertheless, there are tons of remote desktop applications available for Windows 11 and 10.
 You can use that application to establish remote connections to and from your PC without any workarounds.
 These applications also offer mobile and tablet apps.
 I will start with my personal favorite and the most popular one—TeamViewer.